BoilerBookClub/boiler-library/README.md

 Remaining items before we have a functional product:
 - [ ] Revamp Modal screen for each book to look better and have more information
-- [ ] Require member only password to log in or set up google auth
 - [ ] Deploy at boilerlibrary.com
-- [ ] Migrate Firestore from Testing to Prod

 ## Installation